Jyothirao3012/NewYorkFoodInspectionData-Analysis/README.md

 2. Analyzed the New York Food Inspection dataset, which included over 200,000 records of inspections and violations.

-3. Designed a well-organized star-schema dimensional model, resulting in the creation of 9 dimension and 2 fact tables.
+3. Designed a well-organized star-schema dimensional model, resulting in the creation of 7 dimension and 1 fact table.

 4. Used Alteryx to perform data cleaning, data pre-processing, data staging, and data loading.